harrisluo/tappy-key/README.md

-# flappy-key
+# Tappy Key
-Flappy bird but you tap your YubiKey to fly
+Flappy bird but you tap your YubiKey to fly.